-502.4.3 Seals and Weatherstripping: a.
+502.4.3 Seals and Weatherstripping:

+a.
 Exterior joints around windows and door frames, openings between walls and foundation, between walls and roof and wall panels; openings at penetrations of utility services through walls, floors and roofs; and all other openings in the building envelope for all occupancies and all other openings in between units in R-1 occupancy shall be sealed, caulked, gasketed or weatherstripped to limit air leakage.
+Other exterior joints and seams shall be • similarly treated, or taped, or covered with moisture vapor permeable housewrap.

-b.
-All exterior doors or doors serving as access to an enclosed unheated area shall be weatherstripped to limit leakage around their perimeter when in a closed position.
+- b.
+All exterior doors or doors serving as access to an enclosed unheated area shall be weatherstripped to limit leakage around their perimeter when in a closed position. - c.

-c.
 Site built windows are exempt from testing but shall be made tight fitting.
 Fixed lites shall have glass retained by stops with sealant or caulking all around.
 Operating sash shall have weatherstripping working against overlapping trim and a closer/latch which will hold the sash closed.
-The window frame to framing crack shall be made tight with caulking, overlapping membrane or other approved technique.
+The window frame to framing crack shall be made tight with caulking, overlapping membrane or other approved technique. - d.

-d.
 Openings that are required to be fire resistive are exempt from this section.